austozi/selfhosted/ulogger-server/README.md

 # μlogger

 [μLogger](https://github.com/bfabiszewski/ulogger-server) is a real-time geolocation tracking application.
-This is the server component.
+These files are used to dockerise the server component.
 The [Android client](https://f-droid.org/en/packages/net.fabiszewski.ulogger/) is available on [F-Droid](https://f-droid.org).

+This application is intended to be run behind an NGINX reverse proxy, provided by the [SWAG image](https://github.com/linuxserver/docker-swag).

 ## Build